hemrajbhakar/web-template-forensics/README.md

 4. Push to the branch
 5. Create a Pull Request

+---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License

+---

 ## Acknowledgments

 - BeautifulSoup4 for HTML parsing
-- Tree-sitter for JSX parsing
+- Tree-sitter for JSX/TSX parsing
 - Flask for web interface
 - Chart.js for visualizations
 - TailwindCSS for styling